canada-dark-flag

 Reasons to Encrypt with a Substitution Cipher

-Substitution ciphers have been used for centuries.
+Substitution ciphers have been used for centuries — dating back to ancient Rome, where Julius Caesar famously used a simplified version (the Caesar cipher) to protect military communications.
 A substitution alphabet has to be established for the encryption to make any sense.
 This means that all 26 letters of the traditional alphabet need to be reassigned to a different letter in the substitution alphabet.

 Account for Letter Usage Percentage ✉️